 - Slow and steady doesn’t win the race – if you want to lock in a deal with a large company, it is going to take a lot of time.
 These companies move slowly due to their chain of command.
-You never know if you are dealing with the decision maker and even if you are, it doesn’t mean things are going to move quickly.
+You never know if you are dealing with the decision maker, and even if you are, it doesn’t mean things are going to move quickly.

 - Time is money – in addition to the time you’ll spend trying to lock in a deal, you’ll spend a lot of money.
 From wining and dining to making multiple presentations to an executive team, it will all add up.
 And if you happen to get lucky enough to get to terms, just imagine the legal fees.

 - The money isn’t always great – there is a big misconception that you’ll make a ton of money if you lock in a Fortune 500 company.
 What you probably don’t realize is that the big bucks usually go to other Fortune 500 companies.
-Your company will usually get a small contract and even if you happen to provide a great service or product, you’ll be lucky if you get the opportunity for a large contract.
+Your company will usually get a small contract, and even if you happen to provide a great service or product, you’ll be lucky if you get the opportunity for a large contract.

-So now, lets look into the Fortune 5,000,000:
+Now, let’s look at the Fortune 5,000,000:

 - You can easily reach them – through normal means of advertising, you can reach the Fortune 5,000,000.
 You don’t have to build out a sales force and spend thousands of dollars like you may have to if you are targeting the Fortune 500.

 - They can pay more – if you are going after big contracts, there are big enough companies in the Fortune 5,000,000.
-If you want someone to cut you a million dollar check, they don’t have to be making billions of dollars a year, they just have to be making millions.
+If you want someone to cut you a million-dollar check, they don’t have to be making billions of dollars a year—they just have to be making millions.

 Targeting the Fortune 5,000,000 doesn’t mean you can’t go after the Fortune 500.
 If you target smaller companies, sooner or later the Fortune 500 will flock towards you.

 But instead of concentrating your efforts on the larger companies, concentrate on the smaller ones.
-This will cause your company to grow faster and your revenue will be more stable.
+This will cause your company to grow faster, and your revenue will be more stable.

 P.S.
-If you want help growing your business click here.
+If you want help growing your business, click here.